 My Daughter also benefited with less broken nights, I was so sleep deprived that I was ‘raging’ too and would often shout at her and my husband – everyone got it.
 Depression doesn’t always show as crying (I did that lots too like!) but I was angry very angry.
 Once the whole family was sleeping better this slowly got better (with professional help too)

 So I made a huge decision in 2016 and jacked in my day job to start my own Baby & Toddler sleep Consultancy.
 I was personally trained my Dana the same person who helped me with my son and qualified as a Consultant in 2016.
 I now help families and teach them the exact same methods I used with my Son 3 years ago, what we achieved was amazing, from no sleep even when rocking, bouncing, in sling, out in the car or pram to:

 Yes we have had bumps in the road, but I’m skilled to deal with them now and because I have better sleep when the ‘normal’ sleep regressions happen they were absolutely manageable.

-Since certifying as a Sleep Sense Consultnat I have helped 100's of families all over Scotland, I have trained with some of the best academics and researches in the industry of baby sleep, passed exams on Breastfeeding, Giving Birth, Reflective Practic, worked with world renowned IBCLC's, professors, paediatricians, took courses on nutrition, play therapy, mindfulness anything which relates to helping with better sleep or learning about how sleep works, how babies and toddlers work how we work...but all with the intention of being able to offer real practical and honest strategies for parents who are desperate to get better sleep.
+Since certifying as a Child Sleep Consultant I have helped 100's of families all over Scotland, I have trained with some of the best academics and researches in the industry of baby sleep, passed exams on Breastfeeding, Giving Birth, Reflective Practice, worked with world renowned IBCLC's, professors, pediatricians, took courses on nutrition, play therapy, mindfulness anything which relates to helping with better sleep or learning about how sleep works, how babies and toddlers work how we work...but all with the intention of being able to offer real practical and honest strategies for parents whose current sleep situation has become unmanageable.

 If you like to chat about your child’s sleep you can book a call with me its FREE and we evaluate your child's sleep situation and see how I can help.
 You can use this link for a date and time in my diary.